dtekcth/dtek.se/README.md

 production environment locally without pointing a domain to your IP, you can just add that domain to your `host` file (Google is your friend).

+## Creating a superuser

+If you're starting the site for the first time, it's probably a good idea to create a superuser for the admin interface.
+(For now, the site is just static content, meaning the admin interface is unused and creating a superuser might not be necessary.
+It feels like it might be a good idea to do it anyway, though).
+To do this, start up the container and run `(sudo) docker-compose exec web /bin/sh -c "python3 manage.py createsuperuser`.

 # How the site works

 An individual who wishes to edit this website should possess some rudimentary